open-webrtc-toolkit/owt-server-p2p/docs/grpc.md

 ## Changes for server

-- Message forwarding logical will be moved to a separate file.
+- Message forwarding logic will be moved to a separate file.
 - A new gRPC server module will be added as an alternative of existing socket.io server module.
 - Manages a bidirectional stream with each client.